euwaka/labs/README.md

-# Mechanics-Lab: Oscillations and Gyroscope
+# TODO

+- [ ] Implement *create* action for automating the creation of a new lab.
+- [ ] Support cross-live-editting between Emacs and Visual Studio Code.
+- [ ] Support other scripting languages.
+- [ ] Support flexible Python actions (for running mulible .py files like needed for *oscillations*)

+# Introduction

+This repository contains all the labs that we performed during the fresheman year of physics in the University of Groningen.
+The labs are:
+* Mechanics and Relativity
+    * oscillations
+    * gyroscope

+# Guide (for Visual Studio Code)

-**Note:** I am using Linux/Emacs so you might need to tweak your system somehow for it work properly.
+**Note:** I am using Linux/Emacs so you might need to tweak your system somehow for it to work properly on Windows.
 However, it does work on my system so you should not have any problems.

-# Prerequisites
+## Prerequisites
 1. Install [Visual Studio Code](https://code.visualstudio.com/).
 2. Install [MikTex](https://miktex.org/download).
 (LaTeX compiler)
 3. Install [Git](https://git-scm.com/downloads/win). (select *64-bit Git for Windows Setup*)